ClickCease How to resolve keyword cannibalization [6 solutions]

 The negative consequences of keyword cannibalization

-As mentionen previously, keyword cannibalization can have some serious negative effects on your SEO without you even noticing that there is a problem.
+As mentioned previously, keyword cannibalization can have some serious negative effects on your SEO without you even noticing that there is a problem.

-In some cases you’ll see that you have 2 results shown in SERP ranking #7 and #8.
+In some cases, you’ll see that you have two results shown in the SERPs ranking #7 and #8.

 Not too bad, right?